m-a-x-s-e-e-l-i-g/jumpflix.tv/scripts/README.md

 ## Security

 ⚠️ This tool is meant for **local admin use only**.
-Never commit your `.env.local` file or expose your service role key.
+Never commit your `.env` file or expose your service role key.

-The `.env.local` file is already in `.gitignore` to prevent accidental commits.
+The `.env` file is already in `.gitignore` to prevent accidental commits.